 What’s with the name page-in-training?

 A long time ago pages were in the first stage of training for knighthood.
 Pages have also been attendants and errand runners.
 It was this sense of training to come that caught my attention.
-I consider myself a page in three areas – libraries, reading and writing.
+I consider myself a page in different areas – libraries, reading, technology, history, and writing.

 My first place of pagedom is in the library.
-I’m a school librarian in a K-4 elementary school in southeastern Wisconsin heading into my first full school year in that position.
-This year I am also taking on a technology enrichment role in addition to my library time.
+I’m just starting my third year as a school librarian in southern Wisconsin.
 I am always looking for new ideas on resources to share.

 While I am a voracious reader (and rereader), I consider myself a page-in-training there as well.
 There’s a growing mountain range of children’s and young adult books out there that I haven’t had a chance to explore.
 I always welcome book recommendations and love to share them as well.

 What can you expect to find here on page-in-training?

 You’ll discover experiences in my school library and book reviews as well as snippets of my other interests (such as history).

 What do you review here on page-in-training?